 Contact: Office of Institutional Research

 The Office of Institutional Research publishes the Student Body diversity each semester, in the OIR fact sheet.
-Additionally, each fall, a diversity report is created for the Diversity Committee at the University.
+Additionally, each fall, a diversity report is given to the Diversity Policy Committee.
 These are available upon request from the Office of Institutional Research

 Email: email@example.com Phone: (270) 789-5284